-The problem with the beanbags is that the zipper tag is attached to the zipper, and it can be opened by children.
+The problem with the beanbags is that the zipper tag is attached to the zipper.
+That allows the zipper to be opened by children.
 While the beanbag chair is open, the small polystyrene beads are exposed, and they could be swallowed or inhaled by children, blocking their airways.
 Also, small children may crawl inside the beanbag, become entrapped and choke or suffocate.

-Although no injuries or incidents have yet to be reported concerning the recalled beanbags, Comfort Research has made every attempt to protect the safety of its customers.
+No injuries or incidents have yet to be reported concerning the recalled beanbags.
+Comfort Research has made every attempt to protect the safety of its customers.
 Anyone who has purchased one of these products should immediately remove it from the reach of children and follow one of the three recommended courses of action:

 1. Return it to the store where it was purchased for a full refund.

 2. Return it directly to Comfort Research for a refund, replacement or repair.